ncswalton/deployment-scripts/Jenkins/README.md

 - Assumes a single common username for Jenkins and the Agent VM.
 - Configures an Agent and connects it to the Controller.
+- Currently nodeName argument is unused.
+New node name is hard coded for testing.

 ---
 ### The code is based on this blog post